A Guide To PFAS Treatment In Drinking Water

 The CERCLA hazardous substance designation for PFOA and PFOS under the Superfund law represents an important step in the regulatory framework and has far-reaching implications for the entire water industry as well as other sectors responsible for PFAS cleanup.
 This designation results in the following:

-• Expanded Cleanup Obligations: Designating PFOA and PFOS as hazardous substances under CERCLA requires parties responsible for PFAS contamination to conduct cleanup and remediation efforts.
+• Expanded cleanup obligations: CERCLA designates PFOA and PFOS as hazardous substances, requiring parties responsible for PFAS contamination to conduct cleanup and remediation efforts.
 This will significantly expand the number of sites where PFAS cleanup is required, as CERCLA provides a framework for identifying, investigating, and remediating contaminated sites.

-• Increased Reporting And Disclosure Requirements: The CERCLA hazardous substance designation triggers new reporting requirements for releases of PFOA and PFOS into the environment, leading to more comprehensive data on PFAS contamination sources and locations, informing future regulatory actions.
+• Increased reporting and disclosure requirements: The CERCLA hazardous substance designation triggers new reporting requirements for releases of PFOA and PFOS into the environment.
+This leads to more comprehensive data on PFAS contamination sources and locations, which will inform future regulatory actions.

-• Potential Liability Concerns: Designating PFOA and PFOS as CERCLA hazardous substances exposes a broader range of parties to potential liability for PFAS contamination, including manufacturers, users, and waste handlers.
-Hopefully, this will incentivize companies to reduce PFAS use and properly manage PFAS-containing waste to avoid cleanup costs and legal liabilities.
+• Potential liability concerns: Designating PFOA and PFOS as CERCLA hazardous substances exposes a broader range of parties to potential liability for PFAS contamination, including manufacturers, users, and waste handlers.
+This will likely incentivize companies to reduce PFAS use and properly manage PFAS-containing waste to avoid cleanup costs and legal liabilities.

 The CERCLA designation alone may not be sufficient to fully address the broader class of PFAS compounds, as it is limited to just two specific substances.
 Ongoing challenges remain in terms of identifying all PFAS sources, establishing appropriate cleanup standards, and securing adequate funding for remediation efforts.